A T R O P O S ' E N D

 Blog Post 1 - Review of Please Be Happy

 In the end, Please Be Happy has done exactly what it set out to do: it has made me happy.
 It’s as simple as that.
 I’m not going to write a 10,000-word analysis for a game that isn’t focused on complex lore gameplay but is solely concerned with eliciting an emotional response.
-What matters is that I loved this game, and I feel extremely grateful for somehow finding it.
+What matters is that I loved this game.

 Another Blog Post